Who I Am

 What I Do

 I work at the intersection of Human-Computer Interaction, Learning Science, and Machine Learning, where I study human collaboration in order to design AI systems that can collaborate effectively with humans.

-In my main research, I focus on educational applications, using methods from machine learning and natural language processing to understand patterns of human learning and implement those insights into AI-driven virtual tutoring agents.
+In my main research, I focus on educational applications, using methods from machine learning and natural language processing to understand how social factors in learning can be implemented into AI-driven educational technology.

 At a higher level, I am also interested in how machine learning and AI systems are integrated into various aspects of civic life, from municipal decision-making to citizen hacking with open civic data.

 |July 2018||I'll be speaking at the Google Cloud NEXT event this week, about our work using machine learning to design "socially-aware" educational AI.|